 Do some exercise

-According to Gunnar, you should know a few exercises that you can practice almost anywhere.
+According to Gunnar, you should know a few exercises you can practice almost anywhere.
 However, one, basically, does not need to design a special workout routine only for the purpose of exercising anywhere.

 Isn’t it true that you can walk anywhere?
 And, for the most part, that is the best workout.
 Lunges and crunches are two of Peterson’s favorite exercises.
 He also recommends keeping a jump rope on hand for “portable cardio.”